bbauska/W3Cx-3of5/README.md

 Note that on mobile phones, the video does not start until the user presses the play control or clicks on the video picture.
 Using the \"canplaythrough\" event is a trick to call a function that starts the video player as soon as the page is loaded on desktop.
 This event is not supported by mobile devices, so if you try this example on a mobile, the video will not start automatically.

-As explained by the [Apple Developer Web site](https://developer.apple.com/):  \"The buffered property is a TimeRanges object: an array of start and stop times, not a single value.
+As explained by the <a href="https://developer.apple.com/">Apple Developer Web site</a>:  \"The buffered property is a TimeRanges object: an array of start and stop times, not a single value.
 Consider what happens if the person watching the media uses the time scrubber to jump forward to a point in the movie that hasn't loaded yet---the movie stops loading and jumps forward to the new point in time, then starts buffering again from there.
 So the buffered property can contain an array of discontinuous ranges.
 The example simply seeks the end of the array and reads the last value, so it actually shows the percentage into the movie duration for which there is data. \"

-Source code extract:
+<h5>Source code extract:</h5>
 ```
 <!DOCTYPE html>
 <html lang="en">